swiftlang/swift-package-manager/Documentation/Usage.md

 ```

 The `pkgConfig` parameter helps SwiftPM in figuring out the include and library
 search paths for the system library.
+You can look up pkg-config for a package
+by running the following:

+    example$ pkg-config --cflags libgit2
+    -I/opt/homebrew/Cellar/libgit2/1.6.4/include

-Note: If you don't want to use the `pkgConfig`
+**Note:** If you don't want to use the `pkgConfig`
 parameter you can pass the path of a directory containing the library using the
 `-L` flag in commandline when building your app: